-Liam “Agent Stryder” Fourier, 20, is an up-and-coming name in the world of whitewater paddling and filmmaking.
-An attendee of World Class Academy kayak school, Fourier interned with Rush Sturges a few years ago to learn the tricks of both trades.
-Our Week in Review video curator Kai Myers sat down with Fourier recently to chat about his expedition to California last summer that became the basis for his new film, ‘Granite Babylon.’
+Liam “Agent Stryder” Fournier, 20, is an up-and-coming name in the world of whitewater paddling and filmmaking.
+An attendee of World Class Academy kayak school, Fournier interned with Rush Sturges a few years ago to learn the tricks of both trades.
+Our Week in Review video curator Kai Myers sat down with Fournier recently to chat about his expedition to California last summer that became the basis for his new film, ‘Granite Babylon.’

 CanoeKayak.com: These rivers seem pretty full on.
 Had you paddled these runs before?